 If we learn anything from this crisis, it is that we need to do much more, collaboratively, to address future crises such as climate change and to build a resilient, sustainable world economy, for all our sakes.

-Get the PDF version of Emerging stronger: building an economically and environmentally resilient AC world.
+Get the PDF version of Emerging stronger: building an economically and environmentally resilient AC world, or get the condensed PDF version here.

 - Addressing climate change in a post-pandemic world